infojam-james/Test-Cases/First-Aid/first-aid-3.md

 2 Click the 'Options' button

-3 Select 'Print First Aid Form' *(this will open a new browser window containing the First Aid Form)*
+3 Select 'Open First Aid Form' *(this will open a new browser window containing the First Aid Form)*

 4 Click the 'Options' button